CrunchyData/postgres-operator/docs/content/tutorial/backup-management.md

 - `count`: This is based on the number of backups you want to keep.
 This is the default.
 - `time`: This is based on the total number of days you would like to keep the a backup.

 Let's look at an example where we keep full backups for 14 days.
-The most convenient way to do this is through the `spec.archive.pgbackrest.global` section, e.g.:
+The most convenient way to do this is through the `spec.backups.pgbackrest.global` section, e.g.:

 ```
 spec:
-  archive:
+  backups:
     pgbackrest:
       global:
         repo1-retention-full: "14"